JuliaLinearAlgebra/MatrixDepot.jl/doc/interface.rst

     822 822 4790

-There is no header information in this collection besides m, n, and dnz.
+There is typically no header information in this collection besides m, n, and dnz.

 .. code::